-From posting jobs to reviewing resumes and interviewing candidates, recruiting software streamlines and automates the entire candidate search and hiring process.
+Recruiting software is a category of human resources management (HRM) that handles the process of posting jobs and attracting top talent for vacant positions within a company.
+From posting jobs to reviewing resumes and interviewing candidates, recruiting software streamlines the entire candidate search and hiring process, automating when possible to lessen workloads.
 By eliminating paperwork and offering powerful resume and candidate search functions, the software makes it easier for organizations to find and hire employees.

 |Zoho Recruit||PCRecruiter||Breezy HR|

-It’s complex.
 It’s high volume.
-And losing track of candidates may mean losing a chance to hire the best employee for the opening, or diminishing the company’s hiring brand in the candidate marketplace.
+It’s complex, and losing track of candidates may mean losing a chance to hire the best employee for the opening, or diminishing the company’s hiring brand in the candidate marketplace.

 Thankfully, the entire process has gone digital.